-- Explore the best of Jordan on this exciting 9-night guided group holiday.
+- Experience the best of Jordan on this exciting 9-night guided group holiday.

-- Discover Amman including a traditional cooking class & tours of nearby Jaresh & Ajlun.
+- Discover Amman including a traditional cooking class & tours of nearby Jerash & Ajlun.

-- Visit the sandstone city of Petra including the Treasury & Ad-Deir Monastery.
+- Visit the lost city of Petra & see the iconic Treasury & Ad-Deir Monastery.

-- Camp overnight in Wadi Rum & enjoy a 4x4 jeep tour of the desert.
+- Camp under the stars in a Bedouin tent in Wadi Rum desert & enjoy a 4x4 jeep tour of the sand dunes.

 - Take a boat ride & experience a snorkelling adventure on the Red Sea.

-- Enjoy hikes through Dog Valley, Dana Reserve & the Mujib Nature Reserve.
+- Enjoy Jordan's scenery with hikes through the Dana Reserve & the Mujib Nature Reserve.

-- Relax & unwind with free time at the Dead Sea for swimming or sun bathing.
+- Relax & unwind with free time at the famous Dead Sea for swimming or sun bathing.

 Your Guided Adventure Holiday To Jordan

-Explore a land steeped in history on this unforgettable small group holiday to Jordan.
+A small country but big in adventure, let's explore a diverse land steeped in history, culture and scenery on this unforgettable small group holiday to Jordan.
 We’ll wander through ancient ruins in Jerash and Ajloun, marvel at the mosaics of Madaba, and discover the secrets of the capital, Amman.
-We’ll also experience some of Jordan’s beautiful natural scenery, with hikes in the remarkable Mujib Nature & Dana Reserves, a boat trip to snorkel among the colourful coral of the Red Sea, a 4x4 jeep tour and overnight stay in the desert valley of Wadi Rum, as well as a soak in the healing salty waters of the Dead Sea.
-With a cooking class and visit to a local crafts training project included, we’ll get to know Jordan through its people, culture and cuisine, as well as its ancient sites and natural wonders on this once-in-a-lifetime tour.
+Experience some of Jordan’s beautiful contrasting landscapes, with hikes in the remarkable Mujib Nature & Dana Reserves and a boat trip to snorkel among the colourful coral of the Red Sea.
+We’ll visit Petra and see its iconic Treasury building, which famously appeared in ‘Indiana Jones and the Last Crusade’, but we'll explore so much more in the 'rose city' of Petra.
+The UNESCO-listed city was established over 2,000 years ago by the Nabataeans, who carved spectacular monuments, tombs, houses, the Ad-Deir Monastery, and an amphitheatre from the desert rock.
+The Nabatean architecture set amongst the natural surroundings of valleys and gorges are breath-taking; a true highlight for any trip to Jordan.
+On a 4x4 jeep tour, we’ll admire the rolling dunes and striking rock formations in Wadi Rum, a vast red desert landscape.
+It's still home to some local Bedouin people and we’ll get a taste of their nomadic lifestyle by camping overnight under the stars.
+Our final highlight will be a visit to the lowest place on earth, to enjoy floating in the healing salty waters of the Dead Sea.
+With a cooking class and lunch with a local family included, we’ll get to know Jordan through its warm, welcoming people, culture and cuisine, as well as its ancient sites and natural wonders on this once-in-a-lifetime adventure holiday.

 Activity Level: Challenging